Swanson-Hysell-Group/2023_Demag_GUI_tutorial/README.md

 1. The data from this study has been contributed to the MagIC database.
 Go here to download it https://earthref.org/MagIC/11883 or you can find it in the Fairchild2017 folder of this repository: https://github.com/Swanson-Hysell-Group/2020_Demag_GUI_tutorial/archive/master.zip

-2. Click on Unpack txt file downloaded from MagIC
+2. Click on Unpack txt file downloaded from MagIC.

 <img src="/images/Pmag_GUI_home.png" width="500"/>

+3. Navigate to the magic_contribution_11883.txt file

+4. Change the MagIC project directory to be the folder in which the MagIC file was unpacked.

+5. Click on Demag GUI to look at the fits that were made for the study.